anodynos/uRequire/readme.md

 So far I 've only tried a few plugins (text, json), but most should work...

-###FAQuestions with one answser.
+###FAQuestions with one answer.
-####Can I safely mix urequire UMD modules with other 'native' modules, at each runtime (i.e on node and the browser) ?
+####Can I safely mix uRequire UMD modules with other 'native' modules, at each runtime (i.e on node and the browser) ?
 ####Can I substitute a module at runtime with a different version, at each runtime ? i.e. can I have a different 'data/storage', at each runtime ?
-####Can I combine it with Browserify and make more awsome stuff ?
+####Can I combine it with Browserify and make more awesome stuff ?
 ####Will it do `this` or work with `that` in the future ?
 ####Does it rock ?
  Well, of course.
 In theory. <= v.0.1 is only a proof of concept.